Connemara Community Radio

 It's the smallest radio station operating in Ireland with a possible audience within a franchise area of 13,000 people.
+The station has studios located in Letterfrack and Inisboffin.

 The management and operation of the station is undertaken on a voluntary basis assisted by a small core staff.
 Involved with the station are a core of 90 volunteers who contribute each week to the station as presenters, technicians, correspondents etc. It also has a Walkers Group who have a fund-raising walk each year.

 The Station broadcasts on 87.8 and 106.1 MHz from two 300 watt transmitters, due to the mountainous terrain of the Connemara area.

+Broadcasting times

+The Station broadcasts six hours of live radio between 11.00 AM – 12.00 PM and 4.00 PM – 9.00 PM and 4 hours of the previous evenings program from 12.00 AM – 4.00 PM.